angelaivy/Sipster/technicaldesign.md

   - Satisfies #2.2
 - Fetches https://www.thecocktaildb.com/api.php for data
   - Developer key is 1 (this is listed on their website)
-  - Try/Catch with error handling
+  - Try/Catch with error handling/user facing error messages
   - Satisfies #2.4
 - User selection for filter
   - Whatever the filter value is will update the API call for that category